RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 RBAC for Finance – Role and Title-Based Access

-A large global bank with more than 15,000 staff at trading desks standardized access with RBAC directly against organisational job codes.
+A large global bank with more than 15,000 staff at trading desks standardized access with RBAC directly against organizational job codes.
 Centrally defined and automatically allocated roles like "Equity Derivatives Trader", "Risk Manager", and "Compliance Officer" exist.

 When workers shift between workstations, role changes in HR cause instantaneous access adjustments across scores of linked trading systems.
 A segregation-of-duties structure prevents anyone from having inconsistent jobs that would facilitate fraud – i.e., simultaneously having trade-execution and trade-settlement authority.